NetManAIOps/CIRCA/README.md

 ## Usage

 This repository contains a [Dockerfile](Dockerfile) to describe the necessary steps to setup the environment.
+To install this project as a package with `pip`, R package [pcalg](build/requirements.R) has to be installed manually.

 ### Simulation Data Generation